 Testimony: Although I was raised in church and thought myself a Christian, I followed a works-based religion where my relationship with God was based on my goodness.
 It wasn't until I prepared for college that God convicted me that I wasn't the standard of good and that He was.
-He revealed my sin to me, and caused me to question what it really meant to believe that "Jesus died for my sins," a phrase I mentally acknowledged but, if I was honest, had no true understanding of what it meant.
+He revealed my sin to me, and caused me to question what it really meant to believe that "Jesus died for my sins," a phrase I mentally acknowledged but, if I was honest, had no true understanding of.
 When I arrived at the George Washington University in the fall of 2010, I met a CO staff woman, Amy, and she invited me to lunch and Bible studies.
 Through a study in the gospel of Mark, Jesus confirmed that indeed, I was a sinner with no natural goodness inside of me, and any outward sin was just a consequence of a bad heart inside (Mark 7:15).
 However, Jesus' words that he came not for the righteous but sinners (Mark 2:17) were only then understood fully with my mind and my heart, because I finally saw that I needed a Savior and was hopeless without one, but Jesus gave himself as a perfect sacrifice for me so that I could know God.
-Sometime that fall, I believe I truly repented and placed my faith in Jesus, and have spent the last 6 years since working out my salvation and growing a greater love for God, evidenced by my striving to give my life away on the college campus and with my whole life.
+Sometime that fall, I believe I truly repented and placed my faith in Jesus, and have spent the last 8 years since growing in my love for God.

 Interesting fact: I am married to my dearest friend and biggest supporter, David :)